KDCinfo/too-much-time/readme.md

 ### #7 - Known Issues

-- Typically, interaction with other tabs, even if not actively changing from an active and timed tab, will likely stop or reset that active tab's timer.
-For instance, while on a timed page, closing another tab will reset that current active tab's timer.

 - If you 'miss' clicking OK or Cancel on three or more confirms, the extension's icon stops counting after the first two increments.
 If your last click was Cancel, the next Cancel will increment the counter normally again.

 - There are some rules for what to do when the madness stops, however, this is also a likely location for some unaccounted for edge cases.
 The rules for this are as follows: